dpi0/NerdsforNerds/README.md

 You will need need `guile`, `guile-gnutls`, and `guile-lib`.

-You will also need a POSIX regex implementation available, which shouldn't be a problem on most OSes.

 ## Running
 0. Install the dependencies
 1. Clone the repository using `git clone https://git.vern.cc/cobra/NerdsforNerds`